To create opportunities for people to be involved in cricket from recreation to county

 The National Club Championship is limited to three Cornish entries.
-Callington, Redruth & Grampound Road in 2021.
+Penzance only have applied in 2022.

 The National Vitality Club T20 Championship sees Cornwall's T20 champions (WT Edwards Cup winners) qualify to the National competition in August.

-The Voneus Village Cup is celebrating its 50th year with five Cornish Teams in the draw looking to emulate the heights of Cornish side Troon.
-In 1972 they won the inaugural Haig Village Championship beating Astwood Bank (Warwickshire) by seven wickets at Lord's.
+The Voneus Village Cup Cornish side Troon won the inaugural Haig Village Championship in 1972 beating Astwood Bank (Warwickshire) by seven wickets at Lord's.
 They won again in 1973 & 1976.